osate/osate2/emv2/org.osate.aadl2.errormodel.contrib/doc/safetyanalysisexample.md

 ## The GPS System and its External Interface

-The GPS is shown as a location provider in the functional architecture of the flight system.
-Other functions of the flight system are an automated flight guidance service and a flight control service that manipulates the flight surfaces.
-The flight system itself has a target probability of failure (likelihood) as a safety requirement, which was derived from an aircraft level system safety assessment.
-Similarly, severity and likelihood levels are assigned to the three functions the flight system utilizes.
+The GPS is shown as a location provider in the architecture of the flight system.
+Other functions of the flight system are an automated flight guidance service, a flight control service that manipulates the flight surfaces, and a power supply that feeds flight guidance and flight control.
+GPS is assumed to have its own internal power supply.

+The flight system itself has a target probability of failure as a safety requirement, which was derived from an aircraft level system safety assessment.
+Similarly, severity and likelihood levels are assigned to the four functions the flight system utilizes.

 The AADL specification of the flight system uses an abstract feature to represent an observable failure point of the flight system.
+The specification indicates observable failure in the form of service omission and erratic control of the flight surfaces.
 The flight system also accepts input from the pilot.
-The specification indicates observable failure in the form of service omission and erratic control of the flight surfaces.
 The pilot may not provide input when expected or erratic input due to external circumstances.

 The required (target) occurrence probability is shown as property on the error source declaration, indicating that this is the occurrence probability contributed by the flight system.
 The total probability of the flight system not providing service also takes into account assumed probability of pilot error.

 ![FGS Spec](images/FlightSystemSpec.png "FGS Spec")

-The following figure shows the functional flight system architecture.
+The following figure shows the flight system architecture.
 It is declared in the AADL model as a tier1 architecture (FlightSystem.Tier1).
-Note that AutoFlightGuidance has an interface to a power supply that has not been connected.
-However, in the AADL specification, we can indicate the expected power requirements as well as expected failure rates.

 ![FGS AADL Model](images/FlightSystemImpl.png "FGS AADL model")